alexismberg/Berg_McColl_2021_drylands/README.txt

 THe directory ISIMIP contains files to read and plot data from the ISIMIP offline experiments with Dynamic Global Vegetation Models forced by climate model outputs, with and without CO2 change after 2005.

-For clarity these three ensembles of scripts should be runs in different workspace.
+For clarity these three ensembles of scripts should be runs in different workspaces.

-The scripts reading the model ouputs sometimes point to data stored at the LDEO climate library, which thus should be accessible online, and sometimes on data stored locally - in the latter case, you'll have to download the data yourself first (e.g., from ESGF) and modify the paths accordingly.
+The scripts reading the model ouputs sometimes point to data stored at the LDEO climate library, which thus should be accessible online, and sometimes to data stored locally - in the latter case, you'll have to download the data yourself first (e.g., from ESGF) and modify the paths accordingly.